CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/overview.md

 # Overview

-Batches are groups of the same products.
-Batches are a base for traceability – a function that allows tracking down a specific raw material on every level of production and a product in later distribution, which can be used, e.g., in a fast and easy recall process.
-Batches functionality allows tracing a whole track that a specific product passed.
+Batches are collections of identical products and serve as the foundation for traceability.
+This functionality enables tracking raw materials at every stage of production and monitoring products during distribution.
+Traceability is essential for ensuring quality control and facilitating swift recall processes when necessary.

 ---

-The SAP Business One Batch Details form and the ProcessForce Batch Master Data form have been consolidated into a single form.
-Navigation from all SAP Business One and ProcessForce documents and reports will open this new form.
+The SAP Business One Batch Details form and the ProcessForce Batch Master Data form have now been merged into a single, unified interface.
+All relevant SAP Business One and ProcessForce documents and reports will navigate to this consolidated form for improved efficiency.

-**Note**: when adding User-Defined Fields to the SAP Business One Batch Details Table, the same User-Defined Fields (name and format, etc.) need to be added to the ProcessForce Additional Batch Tables.
+>**Note**: When adding User-Defined Fields (UDFs) to the SAP Business One Batch Details Table, ensure that the same UDFs (with identical names and formats) are also added to the ProcessForce Additional Batch Tables.

 :::info Path
 Inventory → Item Management → Batches
 :::

 ![Batch Master Data](./media/overview/batch-master-data-general.webp)

+---
+The integration of batch management forms in SAP Business One and ProcessForce streamlines data accessibility, enhances traceability, and ensures consistency in batch-related operations.
+Proper configuration of User-Defined Fields across both systems will further optimize batch tracking and compliance processes.